 Support for sustainable development such as in the education field has always been a priority for AREVA Foundation and both companies.
 From encouraging academic development to donation of educational equipment or giving access to school for orphaned children are concrete examples of this support.

 AREVA MONGOL is committed to supporting academic excellence in Ulaanbadrakh soum and Zuunbayan bag through its scholarship program.

 Its aim is to support bright local students in the fields of mining, medicine, and teaching among others.
-A total of 14 students have been sponsored since 2010, out of which 4 were later hired or trained within AREVA Mongol.
-Recently this scholarship program has been extended to 4 additional students from Zuunbayan middle school.
+A total of 50 students have been sponsored since 2010, out of which 4 were later hired or trained within AREVA Mongol.

 Donation awarded for school children at Sum school

-The School of the Sum of Ulaanbadrakh in Dornogobi province was founded in 1945.
-Cogegobi has regularly supported it since 2005.
+The school of Ulaanbadrakh soum in Dornogobi province was founded in 1945.
+COGEGOBI has regularly supported it since 2005.
 By 2011, the school had become one of the best establishments in Mongolia.
 A special support was given to support to furnish the new boarding quarters.

 Aid for Orphanages

 Since 2006, under its policy of sponsorships, AREVA Foundation has financed various projects for children, particularly at the State Orphanage and the Fraternité Notre Dame Orphanage.
 In 2011, AREVA signed a three-year Sponsorship Agreement with these two institutions.